 Proposal would increase sales of qualifying vehicles but would disproportionately benefit middle- and high-income households.
-Availability of deduction for previous purchases increases cost without affecting sales of new vehicles.

 EXTEND THE ALTERNATIVE MINIMUM TAX PATCH THROUGH 2009

 - The provision would raise the income levels at which the alternative minimum tax (AMT) starts to apply for one year, through 2009, preventing 26 million taxpayers from being hit by the tax. - Although potentially justifiable on other grounds, the provision would provide virtually no economic stimulus.
 Because the patch is perennially extended, it would have no effect on behavior in 2009.
 Almost 80 percent of the benefits would go to the richest 20 percent of households, who would be least likely to spend the additional funds and stimulate demand. - JCT estimates the cost of the patch at \$69.8 billion over 10 years.
 That high cost could crowd out other tax cuts that would provide effective stimulus.